 These two hurdles trigger the need to find the best way to implement a training program.
 Nonetheless, in order to find the best way to implement the training, a market analysis of the preferred market is needed.
-The analysis shows that a more than ideal market for the Global Atlas is Pakistan because Pakistan is not only a country rich in renewable energy, but it is also a country where the ESMAP is having its biggest project.
+The analysis shows that more than an ideal market for the Global Atlas is Pakistan because Pakistan is not only a country rich in renewable energy, but it is also a country where the ESMAP is having its biggest project.
 Furthermore, a rise in renewable energy in Pakistan could be help solve the country’s said energy crisis.
 The initiative by ESMAP in measuring the Renewable Energy will deliver data, which can be used to guide policies, increase the financing of renewable energy projects as well as aid many more actions by people interested in renewable energy.
 As the data of the ESMAP initiative will be displayed through the Global Atlas, it will be essential for the renewable energy sector of Pakistan to be able to use the Global Atlas.

-In order to gain the insights about the market, this thesis analyzes the decision making process for applying or attending a training session.
-The decision making process analysis allows adjustment throughout the training, according to the needs and processes for the potential attendees of the training.
-Having information available about the decision making process enables the Global Atlas to contact and offer them a training is of great importance.
+In order to gain the insights about the market, this thesis analyzes the decision-making process for applying or attending a training session.
+The decision-making process analysis allows adjustment throughout the training, according to the needs and processes for the potential attendees of the training.
+Having information available about the decision-making process enables the Global Atlas to contact and offer them a training is of great importance.
 In the end, implementation suggestions are drawn from the results.
-Those implementation suggestions could be used to adjust the training to the decision making process in order to increase the usability and user base of the training for the participants of the renewable energy sector of Pakistan.
+Those implementation suggestions could be used to adjust the training to the decision-making process in order to increase the usability and user base of the training for the participants of the renewable energy sector of Pakistan.
 This would not only be a step towards the goal of the Global Atlas, it would also increase the usability of the data measured be the World Bank’s RE Resource Mapping initiative as well as help the energy sector of Pakistan.
-In order to limit the scope of the thesis, the decision making process analysis is only applied to the big institutions in the field of renewable energy in Pakistan.
+In order to limit the scope of the thesis, the decision-making process analysis is only applied to the big institutions in the field of renewable energy in Pakistan.
 These institutions include the governmental body of Pakistan, which is responsible for the nation’s policy making; and the biggest companies responsible for financing and developing solar and wind plants.
 Therefore the major user base of the Global Atlas is covered as well.
+Among the big institutions only a selected group is chosen.
 Having the scope on these institutions allows the thesis to have a concrete focus in order to get applicable results without sacrificing the great potential effect on the energy situation in Pakistan.

-Therefore the hypothesis of this paper is called: There is a possible way to implement a working mechanism to provide a training of the Global Atlas according to the needs of the institutional beneficiaries of the ESMAP RE Resource Mapping Initiative in Pakistan.
+Therefore the hypothesis of this paper is called: There is a possible way to implement a working mechanism to provide a training of the Global Atlas according to the needs of selected institutional beneficiaries of the ESMAP RE Resource Mapping Initiative in Pakistan.

 5. Approach